GhimirePlan/Nepali-Handwritten-AI/README.md

 - Detects and classifies Nepali handwritten letters (क, ख, ग, etc.)
 - Built with Convolutional Neural Networks (CNNs)
-- Trained on a custom or public Devanagari character dataset
+- Trained on a custom and public Devanagari character dataset
-- Supports real-time prediction and model saving
+- Supports real-time prediction
-- Ready for integration in media or learning tools

 ---